victor-am/ruby_detective/README.md

 Ruby Detective is a gem that parses your code, finds it's dependencies and outputs a interactive .html file that you can use to explore the dependency network of the code.

-This is the UI for the Ruby Detective project by the way :smile:
+This is the UI for the Ruby Detective project by the way:

 ![Preview](docs/preview.png?raw=true)